InsightEdge/insight-platform-patterns/fast-data-lake-processing.md

 2. Use Java Client that change the data
 3. Use Spark API

-###### You have the following options for perform analitic and machine learning on the fast data lake
+###### You have the following options for perform analytic and machine learning on the fast data lake
 1. Using the grid aggregations commands
 2. Using python via Spark Notebook
 3. Using Spark Notebook as a UI